immarisabel/lingo-wordgame/README.md

 - [x] :heavy_check_mark: these are fixed [and date]
 - :pencil2: * notes and thoughts*

+# Currently Working on:
+### DEC 19 - JAN 30, 2020
+##Database and Score implentation
+- I will be working now on the scores.
+But I figured I might need to start with user storing.
+This will be a good practice on how to implement database, storing data, accessing the data and updating it.
+I got a new job finally so I will be realistic about my timeline.
+Hence a bit over a month should be ok to learn how databases work with Java.

+**TO DO:**
+- [ ] Integrate a database
+- [ ] Register User name in database
+- [ ] Score per guess 10
+- [ ] Score per hint -5
+- [ ] 5 word streak = +50 bonus
+- [ ] 10 word streak = +100 bonus
+- [ ] Words score after the 10th streak is 20 points instead of 10
+- [ ] If streak finishes, then score per word is again 10
+- [ ] End game?
+Then display total and store in user name

 # challenges to fix
 ### Week 1 Notes: